Weights and Measures Acts (UK)

-Weights and measures acts are acts of the British Parliament determining the regulation of weights and measures.
+Weights and Measures Acts are acts of the British Parliament determining the regulation of weights and measures.
 It also refers to similar royal and parliamentary acts of the Kingdoms of England and Scotland and the medieval Welsh states.
 The earliest of these were originally untitled but were given descriptive glosses or titles based upon the monarch under whose reign they were promulgated.
-Several omnibus modern acts are entitled the Weights and Measures Act and are distinguished by the year of their enactment.
+Several omnibus modern acts have the short title "Weights and Measures Act" and are distinguished by the year of their enactment.

 Background

 There have been many laws concerned with weights and measures in the United Kingdom or parts of it over the last 1,000 or so years.
 The acts may catalogue lawful weights and measures, prescribe the mechanism for inspection and enforcement of the use of such weights and measures and may set out circumstances under which they may be amended.
 Modern legislation may, in addition to specific requirements, set out circumstances under which the incumbent minister may amend the legislation by means of statutory instruments.
 Prior to the Weights and Measures Act 1985, weights and measures acts were only concerned with trade law where the weight or size of the goods being traded was important.
 The 1985 act, however, had a broader scope, encompassing all aspects covered by the European Economic Community (EEC) European Commission directive 80/181/EEC.